 - Live alone or with another disabled family member

 Requirements for paratransit, dial-a-ride, and demand-response vary widely from city to city, so don’t feel as though you may not be eligible if you don’t meet the criteria on this list.

 Instead, call your local transit authority and inquire about their specific requirements.

 Remember to do additional research and ask questions about any service you would like to use for yourself or a senior citizen in your care.

-Make sure to check first with your local public transit authority about demand response service, and then about discounted rides for seniors before going with ride-share services, which may be more costly for seniors on a fixed income.
+Make sure to check first with your local public transit authority about demand response service, and then about discounted rides for seniors before going with ride-share services, which may be more costly for those on a fixed income.

-No matter where you are in the nation, from rural Wyoming to upstate New York, you should be able to find free or low-cost transportation for the senior citizens in your life to help keep them independent and active well into their golden years.
+No matter where you are in the nation, from rural Wyoming to upstate New York, you should be able to find free or low-cost local transportation options for the senior citizens in your life to help keep them independent and active well into their golden years.